krazkidd/kdeck/README.md

 > [!WARNING]
 > This is the default vcpkg binary cache directory for this project.
 If your host system is Debian 12 (Bookworm), it should be safe to bind-mount this directory and share installed dependencies with the container.
 Users on other systems wishing to build with and without Docker may want to bind-mount to a different host directory (although builds targeting different system triplets can coexist).

-## Design Tools

-This project is **not yet** making use of wxWidgets' XRC support.
-In the future, one of the following design tools will be recommended for work on the kdeck project:

-* codeblocks
-* codelite
-* wxglade

-**Suggestions are welcome.**

 ## Kalshi API